sebt3/watched.back/README.md

 - Compute aggregated data
 - Monitor ressources values and create event in the database if it cross configured limits
 - Collect service log and create log events in the database
-- Collect services status and update the database accordingly and historize
+- Collect services status, update the database accordingly and historize
 - Collect services metrics
 - Scalable : the work-load can be splitted in sub-groups of backend
 - Secure : support SSL  agents and can conect to mysql over SSL